viniarruda/react-graphql/README.md

 React + Redux + axios

-Example using graphql query with React without Apollo
+Example using graphql query (Github api v4) with React

 ## Run the project